 JAM was designed to help students make a smooth transition from high school to college.
 It is a no-credit, no-cost program that integrates goal setting, career and major exploration, and financial literacy with fun and engaging orientation-to-college activities.

-During the four days of Jam, students meet their Student Success Team, comprised of counselors, coaches, and peer tutors.
+During JAM, students meet their Student Success Team, comprised of counselors, coaches, and peer tutors.
 They also become acquainted with campus resources, make friends, and get ready for the fall semester.

 Student Success Team